 Each fiscal year, the ministry determines each Saskatchewan upstream oil and gas licensee's total liability, under the LLR Program, associated with all upstream facilities, wells and unreclaimed sites.
 Each licensee is then levied to pay a portion of the Annual Budget based upon their percentage of the upstream oil and gas industry's liability.
 Under section 119 of The Oil and Gas Conservation Regulations, 2012 (OGCR) each licensee's levy amount is calculated as follows:

 Orphan Fund Levy = (Licensee Liability / Industry Liability) X Annual Budget

 Each year, the ministry determines the amount each licensee is levied and issues invoices in May based on the licensee's total liability, under the Licensee Liability Rating (LLR) Program, as of April.

 Note: In 2020, the issuance of the Orphan Fund Levy invoices will be delayed to allow the invoicing process to be integrated into IRIS.
-The ministry anticipates the 2020 Orphan Fund Levy invoices will be issued in July and the levy amounts will be determined based on each licensee's total liability, under the LLR Program, on June 28.
+The ministry intends to generate the 2020 Orphan Fund Levy invoices on September 21, 2020 and the levy amounts will be determined based on each licensee's total liability, under the LLR Program, on August 28.